 The Côtes de Provence appellation represents nearly 75% of the Provencal vineyard, BLUE SIDE presents many wine estates for sale in the Var, which concentrates the largest number of private wine properties.
 In the Bouches du Rhône, most of the vineyards are located on the outskirts and north of the city of Aix en Provence.
 The vineyards are also larger than the average in this area, which is steeped in medieval history.
 The Alpes Maritimes, with its emblematic coastline of the Côte d'Azur, is home to the Bellet appellation, which is the only entirely urban AOC vineyard in France and covers some 60 hectares of vines.

-With more than 300 days of sunshine per year and the dominant influence of the Mistral wind, the vines in Provence enjoy an ideal climate that favors their development in optimal sanitary conditions.
-More than twelve grape varieties are used in blending in the elaboration of the wines of Provence.
-The aromatic typicity of the wines of Provence is closely linked to both its terroir and the method of vinification traditionally used.
+With more than 300 days of sunshine per year and the dominant influence of the Mistral wind, the vine in Provence enjoys an ideal climate that favors its development in optimal sanitary conditions.
+More than twelve grape varieties are used in blends to produce Provence wines.
+The aromatic typicity of Provence wines is closely linked to both its terroir and the traditional vinification method used.
 The vine was first planted in France more than 2600 years ago by the Phocaeans when they founded the city of Marseille.
 Then 400 years later, the Romans settled in Provence and developed the vineyard considerably.
 Rome then extended its empire over the rest of Gaul and gave birth to the other great wine producing areas of France today, namely the Rhone Valley, Beaujolais, Burgundy, Gascony and Bordeaux.
 From the Middle Ages onwards, the clergy within the abbeys of Saint-Victor in Marseille, Saint-Honorat on the Lérins Islands, Saint-Pons in Nice and Thoronet, the nobility and the notables took over the vineyards of Provence, reshaped them and gave them their current structure.

-For BLUE SIDE, the sale of vineyards and wine estates in Provence requires above all a relationship of trust to be established with the buyer, both to understand the nature of the wine estate or the wine-producing business he wishes to buy and the wine-producing project he wishes to invest in.
+For BLUE SIDE, the sale of vineyards and wine estates in Provence requires above all a relationship of trust to be established with the buyer, both to understand the nature of the vineyard or wine estate he wishes to buy and the wine project he wishes to invest in.
 The configurations of wine estates being very contrasted, the future winegrower will first have to orient himself on a place, an environment, in connection with an AOC or an IGP, then to refine an acquisition price and a global budget.
-Indeed, beyond the purchase price, the budget allocated to the embellishment of the place, to the equipment of the wine cellar and to the development of the PDO and PGI vineyards is determining in the added value that will be brought to the estate.
+Indeed, beyond the acquisition price, the budget allocated to the embellishment of the premises, to the equipment of the wine cellar and to the development of the PDO and PGI vineyards is determining in the added value that will be brought to the estate.